-The EA167 can also be used with other brands of potentiostat, or with voltmeters, or many types of data acquisition systems. (optional EC500 12 V DC mains adaptor required).
+The EA167 can also be used with other brands of potentiostat, or with voltmeters or many types of data acquisition systems.
+In these cases connect you must use the 12 V DC mains adaptor to provide power.

 Membrane or Interface Experiments